hhaji/Applied-Machine-Learning/Projects/Readme.md

 # Course Project Resources:
 Projects are programming assignments that cover the topic of this course.
+Any project is written by
+**[Jupyter Notebooks](http://jupyter.org)**.
+Jupyter Notebooks are a third-party tool that we use for programming assignments.
 Students individually implement given assignments in recommended language.
 Each Student should create his/her own folder inside of this folder (using pull request) containing his/her projects.
 The name of each folder starts with the name of data followed by underline and it ends with the familyname of